biopet/biopet/docs/developer/example-tool.md

 In order to use this tool within biopet, one should write an `extension` for the tool. (as we also do for normal executables like `bwa-mem`)

-The wrapper would look like this, basicly exposing the same commandline arguments to biopet in an OOP format.
+The wrapper would look like this, basically exposing the same command line arguments to biopet in an OOP format.
 Note: we also add some functionalities for getting summary data and passing on to biopet.

 The concept of having (extension)-wrappers is to create a black-box service model.
 One should only know how to interact with the tool without necessarily knowing the internals.